 Impacts to water quality shall also be evaluated using fish tissue laboratory analytical testing.
-Starting in 2023, annual (once yearly) fish tissue sampling will be conducted in late October/early November.
-Table B-3 below lists the constituents that are to be analyzed on trophic level 4 fish tissue samples which have been collected from the Coachella Stormwater Channel in the section of perennial flow from approximately Indio to the Salton Sea.
+Fish tissue sampling will be conducted annually at two sites in late October/early November.
+One sample shall be collected from the Alamo River and one from the New River outlets to the Salton Sea.
+Table B-3 below lists the constituents that are to be analyzed on trophic level 4 fish tissue samples which have been collected from the selected sampling sites.

-Table B-3: Fish Tissue Monitoring Parameters, Frequency, and Objectives at Monitoring Site # 4
+Table B-3: Fish Tissue Monitoring Parameters, Frequency, and Objectives

-Fish Tissue Measured Parameters Field or Laboratory Analysis Frequency Numeric Fish Tissue Criteria
+Fish Tissue Measured Parameters Field or Laboratory Analysis Frequency OEHHA Numeric Fish Tissue Criteria

 DDT Laboratory Annual 15 μg/kg

 Dieldrin Laboratory Annual 0.32 μg/kg

 Toxaphene Laboratory Annual 4.3 μg/kg

-PCBs Laboratory Annual 2.6 μg/kg